nomisbeme/customerapp/README.md

 * Use Open Service Catalog for Azure to expose Cosmos within the Kubernetes cluster
 * Use the Spotify maven plugins to simplify container image creation
 * Use a private registry e.g. Azure Container Registry to avoid making application code publicly available.
+* Replace kube-lego with the more modern replacement cert-manager